310mc/https-310mc.github.io-tl/source/_posts/feature_scout/dream_days_and_hero.md

 Ah!
 Y’know what, how about taking photos of you hanging out at the Basketball Club for the pamphlet?
 It’d be perfect!

-Maybe it’s not so rare to see you play sports, but isn’t it a pretty rare sight to see Chi~chan-senpai teach his juniors as an alumni?
+Maybe it’s not so rare to see you play sports, but isn’t it a pretty rare sight to see Chi~chan-senpai teach his juniors as an alumnus?

 Like, if I were to say it in a way you would, it’s like when past heroes appear in a tokusatsu movie and stuff!
 {% endbubble %}